Destinations

 Main Menu

-Unesco World Heritage Sites Of Poland: Point of Interest Map
+UNESCO World Heritage Sites Of Poland: Point of Interest Map

 Close [X]

-Unesco World Heritage Sites Of Poland Vacation Packages
+UNESCO World Heritage Sites Of Poland Vacation Packages

 Located in Central Europe and bounded by the choppy Baltic Sea in the north and the rugged Tatra Mountains in the south, Poland is full of lush forests, beautiful lakes, and national parks worth discovering.
 The country also boasts more than a thousand years of rich and varied history.
 The culture and history of this eastern European gem is recognized by as many as 16 UNESCO-listed sites.
 You can learn more about Poland's most impressive UNESCO Sites by clicking here.